 Munch was five and had five siblings, the older sister died of consumption, the younger sister had depression, the only brother who married, died shortly after the wedding, Munch himself was manic-depressive (no wonder in family history) and, to make matters worse, had also inherited the tendency to consumption.

-Annika now deals with the creation of the "scream" and its history: There are many legends for the creation of the scream, which during the years of the four paintings of the four paintings from light-orange to dark red-orange go back to the outbreak of the Krakatau (volcano in Indonesia) in 1883, the screaming motif was an exhibition visited by Munch 1889 Inspired, or through the suicide of the Norwegian painter Kalle Løchen.
+Annika is now exploring the origin of "The Scream" and its history: There are many legends about the origin of the Scream; the background color, which changes from light orange to dark red-orange over the years of the four paintings' creation, is said to be due to the eruption of Krakatoa (volcano in Indonesia) in 1883; the Scream motif was inspired by Inca mummies at an exhibition Munch visited in Paris in 1889; or by the suicide of the Norwegian painter Kalle Løchen.

 Munch is said to have completed the first three versions during his stay in Berlin from 1892 to 1896, but Annika Berlin does not find that terrible, it will hardly be because of that; Nobody knows exactly anyway, Munch probably commented little about his screaming motifs.